seanbreckenridge/mpv-sockets/README.md

 export MPV_PATH=/home/user/bin/mpv
 ```

-You can set the `MPV_SOCKET_DIR` environment variable to spawn sockets in a directory other than `/tmp/mpvsockets`
+You can set the `MPV_SOCKET_DIR` environment variable to spawn sockets in a directory other than `/tmp/mpvsockets`, this uses the `TMPDIR` environment variable if it's set instead of `/tmp`

 ### Alternative Installation Methods